 Most accidents and injuries do not happen at random, they are caused.
 Unsafe actions account for at least 80-90% of all accidents.
 All accidents and near misses must be reported.
 This is done by completing the form: “Internal accident reports of accidents and near misses.”
 Procedures for reporting accidents and near misses can be found in the HSE-Handbook chapter 5.1.
 If personal injury has resulted in medical treatment, an additional fill RTV form to the National Insurance Administration is needed.
 Both forms can be found in the HSE-Handbook chapter 5.1.
 If you have questions, contact the HSE-Section.

 HSE Plans and Goals for SKOK and SVT, 2021-2022

-The Center for Women and Gender Research (SKOK) and the Center for Theory of Science (SVT) plans and goals are based on UiB's overall goals for the working environment set by DAK 25.04.96.
+The Centre for Women's and Gender Research's (SKOK) and the Centre for the Study of the Sciences and the Humanities' (SVT) plans and goals are based on UiB's overall goals for the working environment set by DAK 25.04.96.
 The working environment at UiB must:

 • promote creativity, learning, work ability, health and well-being

 • be such that employees and students do not develop work-related illness or be affected by work accidents